-In Québec, education is a priority.
-Its high-quality education system is composed of four levels: elementary (including preschool), secondary, college and university.
+Education is a priority for Québec.
+The education system is of excellent quality.
+It is structured around four levels of education: primary (including preschool), secondary, college and university.
 In the public system, education is free from kindergarten to college.

 The education system

-The public education system is built on a linguistic basis, French or English, depending on the language of instruction in the schools.
-Since French is the official language in Québec, immigrant children, regardless of their mother tongue, must generally attend school under the French school board for their area until they complete their secondary schooling.
-For these students, school is a place of integration where they learn French and discover Québec culture.
+The public education system is built on a linguistic basis—French and English—according to the language of instruction used in the schools.
+Since French is the official language of Québec, children of immigrants, regardless of their mother tongue, must normally attend a school in the Francophone school board in their locality until the end of their high school studies.
+The school is a place of integration for these students, where they have the opportunity to learn French and discover Québec culture.

 |Level of education||Number of years|

 |Preschool||1 to 2 years|